frankluongo/test-driven-react/README.md

 - ESLint by default will try to use ES5, and doesn't understand modules so make sure to add those

+#### Extending An ESLint Config

+- You can add plugins like `eslint-plugin-jest` to help ESLint understand different file types

 ### Beautifying Code With Prettier

 ### Real-Time Testing With Wallaby